Stocks move higher as Ukraine, Fed policy remain in focus

 So far, government sanctions have not targeted Russia’s energy sector in a meaningful way.
 Sanctions on Russian oil would slash the global supply (which was already facing inventory problems before the conflict) and cause further price spikes, according to Anthony Denier, CEO of trading platform Webull.

 Wheat futures boomed to a 14-year high Tuesday, according to MarketWatch.
-Aluminum, nickel and corn, other commodities tied to Russia and Ukraine, have also been pushed to multi-year highs.
+Aluminum, nickel and corn, other commodities tied to Russia and Ukraine, have also been pushed to multiyear highs.